fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 which bears a factor $1/\dot{x}^t$ on the charge terms.
 The first term in this equation is a simple quadratic, but with these charge terms added, we require some way of eliminating or determining $\dot{x}^t$ in order to solve for $\Omega_\phi$.

-The only thing I can think to do here is to use eq. \eqref{eq:constraint}, and writing
+The only thing I can think to do here is to use eq. \eqref{eq:constraint}, and write

 $$
 \label{eq:ut}